bobcozzi/rpgiv2free/README.md

 This extension is an RPG IV to Free Format statement converter.
 Select the RPG IV fixed format statements you want to convert to free format, right-click and select **Convert RPG IV to free format**.
 This extension s **NOT a refactoring or modernization tool**.
 Its only purpose is to convert an RPG IV fixed-format statement into free format RPG IV syntax.

-## Warnings
-- **Conditioning Indicators on Calc Specs Support is Limited**:
-  Presently we convert opcode that are conditioned by 0 or 1 conditioning indicator, but when more than one is used, they are ignored and not converted.
-A single conditioning indicator is converted to an `IF (*INxx = *ON|*OFF)` statement.
-Use your UNDO Ctrl+Z (PC/Windows) Cmd+Z (macOS) key sequence to return the line back to its original state if you have an opcode with multiple indicators that was converted.
-Then convert that statement manually.
-Note that **Resulting Indicators** are fully supported.
--**Level Break Indicators are not Converted**:
-We do nothing with RPG Cycle code including Level Break Indicators in columns 7 and 8, input primary/secondary, etc.

 ## Features

 - **Convert RPG IV Fixed-Format to Free Format**: